iq-motion-control/iq-module-communication-doc/docs/tutorials/ifci_px4_flight_controller.rst

 .. warning::
     If you do not replace the standard PX4 fork with our fork, none of the future steps will be possible.
 Make sure you properly replace ``git clone https://github.com/PX4/PX4-Autopilot.git --recursive`` with ``git clone https://github.com/iq-motion-control/PX4-Autopilot --recursive`` as mentioned above.

-Once the toolchain is installed navigate into the top level PX4-Autopilot directory and add the remote original PX4 remote repository as instructed by the `PX4 Git documentation <https://docs.px4.io/main/en/contribute/git_examples.html>`_:
+Once the toolchain is installed, navigate into the top level PX4-Autopilot directory and add the original PX4 remote repository as instructed by the `PX4 Git documentation <https://docs.px4.io/main/en/contribute/git_examples.html>`_:

 .. code-block:: bash